CorrelAid/hugo-website/content/de/blog/2021-09-16_tidytuesday_challenge.md

 *[Julius Lagodny](https://www.juliuslagodny.com/) is a PhD candidate in the Department of Government, Cornell University working on political behavior and public opinion.
 [Arndt Leininger](https://aleininger.eu/) assistant professor for political science research methods at Chemnitz University of Technology and works on political behavior and applied quantitative methods.*

-## Unleashing the full electoral potential of voters of immigrant origin-a case study for Germany
+## The electoral potential of migrant communities-a case study for Germany

 {{< image-subtitle
     image="2021-09-16_neumann.png"